 So don’t get bogged down in this differential, but keep forward lean in mind as your skill set increases, but hitting the slopes in your own boots is far more important!

-This is another term that it useful to be aware of, but will have a marginal effect on your skiing experience until one has reached an advanced level.
+This is another term that is useful to be aware of but will have a marginal effect on your skiing experience until one has reached an advanced level.
 The ramp angle of ski boots is the angle at which the bottom of the boot is designed to hold the skier’s foot while in the boot.

 This is a highly personal factor and there are no set guidelines.
 The best way to ensure the ramp angle of a boot is optimal, is purely by getting out on the slopes and adjusting as and when it is needed.
 Most ski shops will be happy to make these adjustments for a small fee.

-The end is nigh, however you are now equipped with every piece of information that you will need to choose the right boots to make sure any time you spend on snow will be of the upmost fun and safety.
+The end is nigh, however, you are now equipped with every piece of information that you will need to choose the right boots to make sure the time you spend on snow will be the most fun and safe.
 Whether you are buying a pair of Fischer RC4 140s or a pair of Salmon Quest 80s, the perfect boots that will provide hours of enjoyment out there.
 This ski boot sizing guide will ensure that you make the right decision.

 So why wait?
 Get out there and have some fun!